jhumelsine/jhumelsine.github.io/_posts/2024-03-12-interpreter-design-pattern-introduction.md

 Coincidentally, the GoF used a similar problem, a Boolean expression evaluator, for their C++ Interpreter example.
 Specification is a Boolean evaluator as well.
 The main difference between the GoF example and Specification is the leaf nodes.
 Leaf nodes in the GoF example are either Boolean variables or true/false Boolean constants.
 With Specification, the leaf nodes are Boolean values based upon the satisfiability of the field attributes within a Context object.
 In the case of the Smart Playlist Specification, the leaf node Boolean values derive from a Track's Genre, Rating, Artist, and other attributes.

 The GoF don’t show all the steps from grammar to implementation in their C++ example.
-I’m going to fill in a few of the gaps with Specification here as a short primer.
+I’m going to fill in a few of the gaps with Specification as the context as a short primer.
 I’ll present more details in the subsequent blog entries.

 ## Domain-Specific Language Primer
 Specification is a [Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
 A DSL is a small language that’s designed for a specific domain.
 In the [Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), it’s a domain that allows the user to organize Smart Playlists based upon a set of user defined rules that dynamically organize tracks in those playlists based upon their attribute values.